View our 2019-2020 Eaglet Preschool brochure for additional details; available sessions are listed below.

 Ekeler, who serves on the Early Childhood Advisory Board for Prosper Lincoln, and the Eaglet staff researched the approach and project two years prior to its final completion in April 2017.
 The project has been joined by an All-Star team, including Nebraska Nurseries and Color Gardens, Landscapes Unlimited, Neighborhood Tree, the Nebraska Natural Resource District, multiple volunteers, and primary funding from the Flanagan Innovation Grant of the Catholic Diocese of Lincoln.

 Ekeler said, "Nature Explore and Dimensions Childhood Research Foundation earned our trust for a few reasons.
 First, it's a local venture supported by Dimensions Educational Research Foundation and The Arbor Day Foundation.
-The fact that we have an approach right here in the Lincoln area that has been under the microscope of researchers for over twenty years is amazing.
+The fact that we have an approach right here in the Lincoln area that has been under the microscope of is amazing.
 Not that this group needs any more credibility, but they've built classrooms like the one we're developing across the country."

 “The Cathedral team has done a wonderful amount of research in looking at the interplay between these programs and child learning and development,” said Msgr.
 Perkinton, Superintendent of Catholic Schools for the Diocese of Lincoln.

 The professional development is ongoing, which is a cornerstone of the approach.
 Eaglet I teacher Patricia Korensky said she is excited about the opportunities brought about by the new classroom: “I am thrilled to encourage nature and exploration with our little ones!
 We are hoping to foster a love for learning by letting the kids get messy, touch and feel nature, and learn through playing with God's creations."